 Great, thank you again.

 And over that seven quarters, we will continue to use the excess cash to pay down debts and bring leverage down further.
+Great, thank you.
+Which we think is appropriate in a difficult interest rate environment.

 Thank you.
 The next question comes from Vijay Rakesh from Mizzou.
 Please proceed with your question, Vijay.
 Vijay, you may proceed with your question.
-If your line is muted, please unmute your line because you can pose your question.
+If your line is muted, please unmute your line so you can pose your question.

 Got it.
 Thank you.